MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/vartype-function.md

  An object of such an object type, like all VBA objects, is still a COM object.
 Like all COM objects and _interfaces_, such objects expose COM's **IUnknown** interface.
 Not to be confused with [ActiveX Data Objects (ADO)](../../../access/concepts/activex-data-objects/set-properties-of-activex-data-objects-in-visual-basic.md) which is a database technology. <sup>[&sect;](#sectionfootnote)</sup></td></tr>
  <tr><td><a name="sectionfootnote"><sup>&sect;</sup></a></td><td>

- The glossary definition for [ActiveX object](../../Glossary/vbe-glossary.md#activex-object) in the VBA documentation on 7th April 2019 (current date), indicates that ActiveX objects are Automation objects.
-However, various developers instead use ActiveX as a synonym for the COM technology, meaning that those developers also class non-Automation COM objects as being a certain type of ActiveX object.</td></tr>
+ The glossary definition for [ActiveX object](../../Glossary/vbe-glossary.md#activex-object) in the VBA documentation on 7th April 2019 (current date), indicates that ActiveX objects are (OLE) Automation objects.
+However, various developers instead use ActiveX as a synonym for the COM technology, meaning that those developers also class non-OLE-Automation COM objects as being a certain type of ActiveX object.</td></tr>
 </table>

 > [!NOTE]